LeonLin0516/simple-todo/README.md

 # Project 0 - Simple Todo

-**Simple ToDo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**Simple Todo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Leon Lin**